reactioncommerce/reaction-docs/developer/code-reviews.md

 -   jsDoc (API documentation)

     -   every file should have a summary
-    -   every method should a summary
+    -   every method should have a summary
+    -   links to source documentation where appropriate

 -   sufficient inline commenting
     -   explains functionality to someone NOT reading any other docs
-    -   enough detail to assistance full documentation to expand upon
+    -   enough detail so the detailed docs can expand upon comments